ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Deploy command related ones:

-- Specify a multisig set of control keys (5) and threshold (2) for the subnet
+- Specify a multisig set of control keys (5) and threshold (2) for the SUBNET
-- Sign and issue the subnet creation tx using funded first ledger address for the fees
+- Sign and issue the Subnet creation TX using funded first ledger address for the fees
-- Specify subnet of 2 control keys to use for blockchain creation
+- Specify Subnet of 2 control keys to use for blockchain creation
-- Sign the blockchain creation tx using funded first ledger address for the fees, also signing one of the two required subnet authorization control keys
+- Sign the blockchain creation TX using funded first ledger address for the fees, also signing one of the two required Subnet authorization control keys

 Sign command related ones:

-- Sign the blockchain creation tx with other one of the two required subnet authorization control keys
+- Sign the blockchain creation TX with other one of the two required SUBNET authorization control keys
-- Issue the blockchain creation tx
+- Issue the blockchain creation TX

 ### Notice

 1. All operations will use ledger, as is required for `Mainnet`.
 Locally stored keys can be used for multisig on `Fuji` (as ledger can also be used on `Fuji`), but this tutorial will not focus on that.
-2. The ledger that is connected when creating the txs (when doing the `deploy` command), will be used to pay for the fees (2 AVAX), and as first control key of the 2 required.
+2. The ledger that is connected when creating the TXs (when doing the `deploy` command), will be used to pay for the fees (2 AVAX), and as first control key of the 2 required.
 3. A different ledger will be needed for the second signature, which will pay no fees.